One of Us Is Lying (TV series)

 One of Us Is Lying is an American teen drama mystery television series developed by Erica Saleh.
 The series is based on the 2017 novel of the same name by Karen M. McManus and follows five high school students who enter detention, where one of them dies under suspicious circumstances and an investigation ensues.
 It stars Mark McKenna as Simon, the deceased student, and Annalisa Cochrane, Chibuikem Uche, Marianly Tejada, and Cooper van Grootel as the main suspects, with Barrett Carnahan, Jessica McLeod, and Melissa Collazo, Sara Thompson and Alimi Ballard in supporting roles.

 The series premiered on Peacock on October 7, 2021, and was met with generally positive reviews from critics.
 In January 2022, the series was renewed for a second season which premiered on October 20, 2022.
 In January 2023, the series was canceled after two seasons.

 Premise

+Season 1

 At Bayview High, five students – Simon, Addy, Cooper, Bronwyn, and Nate – are given detention.
-Simon, known for starting an online gossip group with his friend Janae to snitch on his classmates, suffers a sudden and fatal allergic reaction.
-Each of the four students had a motive to kill Simon, and after it is determined his death was not an accident, an investigation ensues.
+Simon, known for starting an online gossip group called About That with his friend Janae to snitch on his classmates, suffers a fatal allergic reaction.
+Each student had a motive to kill Simon, and after it is determined his death was not an accident, an investigation is started.
+An anonymous user reveals the group's secrets on About That, and they try to work together to find the killer.
+They, along with Janae, later determine Addy's ex-boyfriend, Jake, killed Simon, but they accidentally shoot him.

+Season 2

+A user called "Simon Says" tells Addy, Cooper, Bronwyn, Nate, and Janae that they must do as they say or a video proving they killed Jake will be sent to the police.
+Simon Says makes various demands as the group tries to figure out their identity.
+When they deduce that "Simon Says" is Fiona, Nate's tutor, she demands they hand over Addy, who pulled the gun's trigger and killed Jake.
+The group frame Fiona for Jake's murder, and she dies in jail.